microsoft/BotBuilder-Samples/experimental/sso-with-skills/javascript_nodejs/README.md

 ## Key concepts in this sample

-The solution includes a parent bot (`rootBot`) and a skill bot (`echo-skillBot`) and shows how the parent bot can post activities to the skill bot.
+The solution includes a parent bot ([`rootBot`](rootBot/bots/rootBot.js)) and a skill bot ([`skillBot`](skillBot/bots/skillBot.js)) and shows how the skill bot can accept OAuth credentials from the root bot, without needing to send it's own OAuthPrompt.

-- [RootBot](rootBot/rootBot.js): this project is a simple skill consumer bot, and supports:
+This is the general authentication flow :

-  - `login` command that gets the user to sign into the skill consumer bot's aad application.
+1. Root bot prompts user to authenticate with an OAuth Prompt card.
-  - `token` command that displays the user's token.
+2. Authentication succeeds and the user is granted a token.
-  - `logout` command that logs the user out of the skill consumer.
+3. User performs and action on the Skill bot that requires authentication.
-- [SkillBot](skillBot/skillBot.js) this project shows a simple skill that supports OAuth for AADV2 and can respond to the following commands:
+4. The Skill bot sends an OAuth Prompt card to the Root bot.
-  - `skill login` command that gets the skill consumer bot to sign into the skill's aadV2 app, on behalf of the user.
-The user is not shown a signin card, unless SSO fails.
+5. The Root bot intercepts the OAuth Prompt card, aware that the user is already authenticated and that the user should authenticate with the skill via SSO.
-  - `skill token` command that displays the user's token from the skill.
+6. Instead of showing the OAuth Prompt card to the user, the Root bot sends a token exchange request invoke activity along with the token to the Skill.
-  - `skill logout` command that logs the user out of the skill.
+7. The Skill's OAuth Prompt receives the token exchange request and uses the token from the Root bot to continue authenticating.

 ## To try this sample